27 Feb The confrontation between Venizelos and Cretan representatives (1911-1912): an article by G. Koukourakis*.

 The Cretan representatives had gained support from the Press and the public opinion.
 Thousands of Athenians that had been gathered outside the Parliament building applauded them to the echo.
 On the previous day, the Minister of Justice Nikolaos Dimitrakopoulos had resigned.

 Venizelos¢ insistence to refuse its compatriots¢ participation in the Greek Parliament was a terrible personal adversity –a “great mental suffering” according to his own words: “I care but little if they call me traitor, if I fall from government.
+Yet, I am in such a difficult position!
+My hair turned white while being in the service of the Cretan question, and now I am obliged to punish its current defenders.”

 On the eve of the outbreak of the First Balkan War, the Cretan representatives were feted at the Greek Parliament (October 1, 1912).
 Greece had already joined the united Balkan front (Bulgaria, Serbia and Montenegro) against the declining Ottoman Empire.
 Venizelos recognized the functioning of a “common Parliament for the independent Kingdom of Greece and the island of Crete”, and invited the Cretan delegates to return to their island and proceed with the election of official representatives, providing for the preservation of peace and the protection of the Muslim population.
 A few days later (October 11), Stephanos Dragoumis was appointed Governor-General of Crete.
 The de facto union of Crete with Greece was a fact, just 14 moths prior to the rise of the Greek flag on the fortress of Firka.